ahmedhussiien/Assembly-Library/README.md

 1. Open the photo in photoshop.
 2. Choose color mode "indexed" with the "VGA color palette" for the 13h and "Text color palette" for 12h.
 3. Save the image.
 Preferably as .BMP
-4. Use python script to get photo data.
+4. Use the given python script to get photo data.